jon-jacky/home/computing.md

   "It's very much a work in progress, but occasionally I think it works remarkably well for something I cobbled together alone out of consumer hardware and home-made code."

-  This page has more comments from the author with details about how it works.
+  That page has more comments from the author with details about how it works -- search for posts by *marginalia_nu*.

 16 Sep 2021